Mom “Vacation.” Yeah, right.

 The negotiations a mom encounters, to prepare for a vacation are much more intense than for any other job on the planet, including pilots, brain surgeons, the president and also – the Pope.

-My family sees a suitcase – I see 5 pairs of undies times 4 – plus an extra for each in case of “incidentals.”
-I have clothing planned for every single moment, including, but not limited to incidents of inclement weather – as well as golf ball size hail and tsunamis – from formal wear to pajamas
+My family sees a suitcase – I see 5 pairs of undies times 5 – plus an extra for each in case of “incidentals.”
+I have clothing planned for every single moment, including, but not limited to incidents of inclement weather – as well as golf ball size hail and tsunamis – from formal wear to pajamas, and temperatures ranging from 20 to 110 degrees.

 I know where your toothbrush is.